A Healthier Home Starts Here.

 We will make every effort to conform to the Zoning By-Laws currently in effect, although you may elect to (or be required to) seek variances due to site restrictions and design preferences.
 This will require a hearing at the Committee of Adjustment

 (CofA).
 Sustainable will oversee the application, prepare the necessary exhibits to illustrate your intentions, and represent your interests at the hearing.

 Part B: Design Development and Building Permit Application

-With Municipal Zoning approvals in place, we will develop construction details and building assemblies.
-Also included will be any planning and aesthetic revisions to the previously developed design.
+With Municipal Zoning approvals in place, Sustainable will develop construction details and building assemblies.
+Also included will be any planning and aesthetic revisions to the previous Schematic Design.

 The energy model will be refined in order to finalize the building performance strategy including building enclosure design (wall, floor, roof) material specifications, energy efficiencies and air tightness targets, window types, and mechanical system performance.